What to eat in the lead-up to race day

 There are many sports drinks to choose from, including those with caffeine and sweeteners and a range of colours and flavours to cater to all tastes.
 It’s not surprising that familiarity helps keep belly-aches and sudden urges under control.
 During training, establish a pre-event drinking habit that works for you – and stick to it.

-Having navigated the crowds, it’s now time to get into the event.
 Keep in mind that in the first critical phase of any endurance activity, remaining adequately hydrated can help you in those last few kilometres of struggle and pain.
 Dehydration starts well before you feel thirsty so keep an eye out for early drink stations and take the first opportunity for a few precious mouthfuls of fluid.

 If there is ever a time for a reward, then it’s at the end of any sporting event.
 It’s a fabulous feeling of sweat and self-accomplishment to know you have done your best.
 Although it’s not in any nutrition recommendations, treat yourself to a lolly or sweet.
 If someone questions you – just say the Professor says it’s OK!